ignl/HappyReaction/README.md

 ```

 <h1> Help wanted </h1>
 I did not use this app in production yet (though it is partially based on happyfacescrud which was used in production).
-For that it lacks some features that could be very useful (which if you plan to use HappyReaction you will probably have to implement).
+For that reason it lacks some features that could be very useful (which if you plan to use HappyReaction you will probably have to implement).
 For example user login, roles and security, hot code reloading, some better components etc. If you do any improvements - PRs are welcome and I will release new versions for others to take advantage of it too.
-Another idea I would welcome is code generation tool maybe based on freemarker or something similar.
-So if you find HappyReaction useful and would like to contribute I would really welcome it!
+Another idea I would welcome is code generation tool maybe based on freemarker or something similar so all the steps to create a new entity/page would be done with a single command.
+If you find HappyReaction useful and would like to contribute I would really welcome it!
 Also if you find better ways to do things (architecture, structure, code, react patterns, etc) - let me know.